Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 &nbsp<span class="badge badge--warning">POST</span> `/users/{leafUserId}/fields/intersects`

-Gets a list of fields that intersect with the GeoJSON MultiPolygon sent in the request body, the default value of intersectionThreshold is 0.0001.
+Gets a list of fields that intersect with the GeoJSON MultiPolygon sent in the request body.
+The minimum intersection percentage is given by `intersectionThreshold`, its default value is 0.01%.

 #### Response
 A JSON list of Fields.